carlosSpa/PSTD_ABL/README.md

 Introduction
 ------------
-Source code files and documentation of Calibration of Absorbing Boundary Layers (ABL) for Geoacoustic Wave Modeling in Pseudo-Spectral Time-Domain Methods.
+Source code files and documentation of Calibration of Absorbing Boundary Layers for Geoacoustic Wave Modeling in Pseudo-Spectral Time-Domain Methods.

 Code compilation: